Francesca-Corrao/Assignment1/README.md

 			release silver token
 	else go to the the silver token
 ```
-to do this I implement four function
+to do this there have been implement four function used in the main

 ### find_silver_token() ###
 function to find the closest silver token